Kinann01/SearchTool/README.md

 - There are some limitations to be aware of:
    * The search tool may not access directories without the proper permissions.
 If encountered, an error message will be displayed, indicating the inaccessible directory.
    * It is advisable to ensure that the files being searched contain the specified string, to prevent running unnecessary searches that yield no results.
+   * It is recommended that all the search criteria are provided.